2022 HYBRID IRB CONFERENCE - July 28, 2022

 Driving Directions

 From SeaTac Airport, follow signs to all freeways.
 Take I-5 North for 27 miles, through Seattle.
-Take Exit 181-A, take a left at the exit light onto 44th Ave W. At the intersection of 44th Ave W. and Alderwood Mall Blvd take a right and follow Alderwood Mall Blvd to your destination at 3801 Alderwood Mall Blvd, Lynnwood, WA 98036
+Take Exit 181-B, to Alderwood Mall Parkway to your destination (0.6miles) at 19324 Alderwood Mall Pkwy, Lynnwood, WA 98036

 To Lynnwood Convention Center: